The 3 Classes of Office Buildings: What Do They Really Mean?

 - Bike storage

 What is Class C office space?

 Class C buildings are usually sold as fixer-uppers for investors who want to move them up to Class B status, but they’re also for tenants on a budget who need functional space at rents below the average for the area.
 These businesses often use Class C office space primarily as a home base for service operations that happen off-site.

 Tenants of Class C properties may include small businesses that are industrial or service-oriented, often with blue-collar workers.
 These may include companies that do engineering, landscaping, sign making, security, construction, plumbing, electrical, etc.

 Class C amenities may include:

 Although not perfect, we need a ranking system

-Davidson points to other challenges, including the many buildings that straddle the fence between classifications, and the fact that a landlord may have a “more generous opinion of his building” than the market.
+Davidson points to other challenges, including the many buildings that straddle the fence between classifications, and the fact that a landlord may have a “more generous opinion of their building” than the market.
 Building classifications may also change over time as buildings age and markets shift.